enesicmen/Initial-Code-Software-Solutions-Case/README.md

 ## Application flow

 - The user registers or logs in to the application.
 He enters the product details and adds the product to the cart.
 From there, he goes to the payment screen and enters his card information.
+If the user's basket is below 1000 TL, an error message is displayed (to show and simulate the Error situation).
+If the basket amount is below 1000 TL, the payment is successful.
-After purchasing the product, the cart is cleared.
-He displays his past orders from the Profile tab.
+  After purchasing the product, the basket is cleared.
+You can view your past orders in the Profile tab.